 Management performs an annual risk assessment to identify and prioritize the major risks to the Company and to develop mitigation strategies or ensure that mitigation strategies are in place to address identified risks, and periodically reports to the Board on their status.
-The Board reaches conclusions regarding the adequacy of the Company's risk management processes based upon the briefings provided by management and advisors as well as upon periodic reports the Board receives from the Audit Committee regarding the Audit Committee's assessment of financial statement reporting risk and from the Compensation Committee regarding the Compensation form the Company's compensation policies and practices.
+The Board reaches conclusions regarding the adequacy of the Company's risk management processes based upon the briefings provided by management and advisors as well as upon periodic reports the Board receives from the Audit Committee regarding the Audit Committee's assessment of financial statement reporting risk and from the Compensation Committee regarding the Compensation Committee's assessment of the risk, if any, arising from the Company's compensation policies and practices.
 In addition to the formal compliance program, the Board encourages management to promote a corporate culture that incorporates risk management into the Company's corporate strategy and day-to-day business operations.
 The Board also continually works, with the input of the Company's executive officers, to assess and analyze the most likely areas of future risk for the Company.